7 Steps to Take Before Adopting a Dog

 - Decide where you’ll get one.
 You have many different options of where to look for a dog.
 You could visit animal shelters near you or browse pet adoption websites.
 If you have a specific breed in mind you could locate a breeder or check out a pet store.
 Everyone’s different, and it’s up to you to decide what’s right for you.
 No matter which avenue you take, do your homework.
 Research the organization, breeder, or store you decide to go with.
 Ask friends or family members for recommendations.
 Remember, cute puppies grow up to be adult-sized dogs.
 At the end of the day, the most important thing is that you make a lifetime commitment to your pet!

 - Choose a Veterinarian.
 One of your first priorities when getting a new dog is to find a veterinarian.
 There are probably a lot of clinics or hospitals in your area, and specialties can vary.
-Search by zip code in our directory and look up reviews.
+Search by zip code in our directory or call (844) 243-3756 to connect to a veterinarian near you.
 A veterinarian is an important aspect of pet ownership and will be a factor throughout the life of your dog.

 - Consider your family.
 Lifestyle is a huge consideration when bringing a dog into the family.
 Do you have small children under the age of 10?
 Or are you planning for them in the future?
 In that case, you might want to stick to larger, good-natured breeds, such as Labradors and golden retrievers.
 On the other hand, if you have older family members living with you, think about getting an older, more mellow dog.
 Puppies may have too much energy!